duneanalytics/docs/docs/api/index.md

 The only way to get query results from the Dune API is to execute a query using the Dune API.
 Results from API executions are not currently reflected on Dune’s website (and vice versa).

 ### Obtaining an API Key
-All plans on our new credit-based pricing system [credit-based pricing system](https://dune.com/pricing) come bundled with API access.
+All plans on our new [credit-based pricing system](https://dune.com/pricing) come bundled with API access.
 You'll have seperate API keys for your [individual accounts](https://dune.com/settings/api) and [team accounts](https://dune.com/settings/teams).

 ### API Quickstart Guides